 • How do I get a quote or enroll?

 Sole proprietors are eligible to enroll if they have at least one W-2 employee working 30+ hours a week.
-A minimum of two attorneys/employees must be input into the online quoting and enrollment tool, even if one of the two will be waiving coverage (through non-participation or is a Medicare recipient).
+A minimum of two attorneys/employees must be input into the online quoting and enrollment tool.

 • What is the name of the Insurance Carrier?